anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 MUST not duplicate the endpoint names of any resources specified for BRSKI protocols.
-This means that "rv" or "vs" can not be used to create BRSKI service name resource types "brski.rv" or "brski.rs", and likewise, Additional BRSKI endpoints can not be called "rs", "jp", "jpy" or any other string registered in the BRSKI discover registry tables.
+This means that "rv" or "vs" can not be used to create BRSKI service name resource types "brski.rv" or "brski.rs", and likewise, additional BRSKI endpoints can not be called "rs", "jp", "jpy" or any other string registered in the BRSKI discover registry tables.